How to Make Dark Rooms Look Brighter With Paint

 I’ve been painting rooms for a while and I consider myself pretty knowledgeable about paint and choosing paint colors.
 I know all about colors leaning towards green or red.
 I know that not all whites are the same.
 I know all about color theory.

 However, my current house gives me trouble and I’ve never been able to figure out why until now.
-Now that I know, I want to scream it from the roof tops: this is how to choose paint colors for dark rooms!!!
+Now that I know, I want to scream from the rooftops: this is how to choose paint colors for dark rooms!!!

 I live in the forest, surrounded by trees.
 We have pockets of sunshine, but for the most part, we have a lot of shade.
 This is lovely in the summer when our house is 10-15 degrees cooler than everywhere else, but it sucks for picking out paint colors.

-This whole time, I have been thinking that the green of the trees was reflecting weird and making the paint colors look dark.
+This whole time, I have been thinking that the green of the trees was reflecting weirdly and making the paint colors look dark.

-You’re probably thinking duh!
+You’re probably thinking, duh!
 Paint the rooms a lighter color.
-But, the first floor of my house is painted in Benjamin Moore Galt Blue and Wickham Gray.
+But the first floor of my house is painted Benjamin Moore Galt Blue and Wickham Gray.
 They’re both very light colors that I would describe as pastels.
 So why do they suck up so much light?

 What is LRV?

-LRV means light reflection value and refers to how much light is reflected.
-The scale is from 0-100 with 0 being dark and 100 being bright.
-She recommends colors with an LRV of above 65.
-I think for my house, I need at least 70.
+LRV stands for light reflection value and refers to how much light is reflected.
+The scale is 0-100, with 0 being dark and 100 being bright.
+She recommends colors with an LRV above 65.
+I think I need at least 70 for my house.

 Without even looking it up, I knew that my beloved Galt Blue was lower than that.
 It’s barely lower, but it does make a difference.